Selimgit/SAR_change_detection/README.md

     0 indicates no change.
     1 indicates areas where changes involve appearance.

-### Change detection results
+### Example using Sentinel 1 on Djeddah port
 ![Change detection](readme_images/change_detection_map.png)

 ## 3 Parameters

     first_image, second_image: The two SAR satellite images to compare.
-These should be np.array objects with the same size and from the same region of interest.
+    These should be np.array objects with the same size, from the same region of interest at 2 different acquisition times.

     filter_size: The size of the filter used in the asymmetric term computation (default is (3, 3)).